Goshikunuma

 Detailed Information

-Origin of the Name and Color Changes
+Origin of the Name and Changes in Color

 Main Lakes and Highlights